CloudChi/FX-Framework/Modules.md

 - Export
   - Do not contain logic
   - Not versioned
-  - Call scripts in Public or Protected subfolders
+  - Call scripts in Public subfolder
   - Only called by scripts in an External file's Import Module

 - Public